List of Adelaide suburbs

 This is a list of the suburbs of Adelaide, the capital city of South Australia, with their postcodes and local government areas (LGAs).
 This article does not include suburbs and localities within the Adelaide Hills region.

-Adelaide's most expensive properties, in terms of sales prices, are mainly located in the inner northern, eastern and southern suburbs, largely because of their proximity to the city centre and private schools, and the array of historic homes within them.
+With over 430 suburbs in the Adelaide metropolitan area, the city's most expensive and prestige properties in terms of sales prices are mainly located in the inner northern, eastern and southern suburbs.
+This is largely because of their proximity to the city centre and nearby private schools, as well as the array of historic homes within them.